 University Studies forms are available as Adobe Acrobat Reader (.pdf) files and/or Microsoft Word (.doc/docx) files.
 You can also pick up forms in the University Studies Office in Memorial Hall Room 210.

 To receive University Studies credit for a transfer course, to substitute a non-University Studies course taken at Southeast for a University Studies course, or to waive a University Studies course, students should use this form.
 The guidelines for waiver of UI 100 requirements for transfer students are shown below.
-Prior to completing the form, students should discuss their proposal with their academic advisor and read the instruction sheet at the end of the document carefully.
+Prior to completing the form, students should discuss their proposal with their academic advisor.
 After completing the form, students should obtain their advisor's signature and then submit the form to the University Studies Office, MS 4180.

 Veterans and currently serving military personnel with 20 or more years of qualifying service, either Active or Reserve Component, are eligible to apply for senior seminar credit based on their military service.
 To earn this credit, students must complete a 4-5 page (1,000-1,500 words) reflective essay on their military career (typed, double-spaced, use font: Times New Roman 11 or 12).
 Potential areas to discuss include:

 For assistance with preparing your essay, please visit the Center for Writing Excellence, http://www.semo.edu/writing/.

 For more information about the substitution process, please contact the Office of Military and Veteran Services, http://www.semo.edu/veterans/ or contact the University Studies Office, email@example.com.

 UI100, First Year Seminar, is required of all beginning students and transfer students with fewer than 24 degree credit hours.

 The student must request and receive advance permission for additional project-based efforts that relate their experience to University Studies.